This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 - Passion 5; a palace of puddings and delightful desserts

-- Late night clubs and craft beer bars like Magpie Brewing and White Rabbit
+- Late night clubs and craft beer bars like Chillhops Brewing Co and Magpie Brewing

 - Yongsan Haebangchon Village – an avenue of cafes, bars and restaurants with stunning views of Namsan Park and N Seoul Tower